Vector Symbolic Architectures as a Computing Framework for Emerging Hardware: Hardware realizations of HDC/VSA

 \subsubsection{Real-valued vectors}

 The Holographic Reduced Representation model~\cite{PlateTr} was originally done with $N$-dimensional real-valued hypervectors whose components are i.i.d. normal with zero mean and $1/N$ variance.
-Addition is by normalized vector sum, and multiplication is by circular convolution.
+Superposition is done by the normalized vector sum, and binding is done by circular convolution.
 It has been shown how to map real-valued hypervectors onto spiking neurons using the principles from the Neural Engineering Framework~\cite{EliasmithNeural2003} with the help of spike-rate coding.
-For example, the Spaun cognitive architecture ~\cite{BuildBrain} has been implemented in such a way.
+For example, the Spaun cognitive architecture~\cite{BuildBrain} has been implemented in such a way.
 Most of the studies were done using simulations in Nengo~\cite{BekolayNengo2014}, which is a Python-based package for simulating large-scale spiking neural networks.
-Nevertheless, Nengo has compilers to popular neuromorphic platforms such as SpiNNaker and Loihi and so it is not a problem to run a model on a real hardware.
+Nevertheless, Nengo has compilers to popular neuromorphic platforms such as SpiNNaker and Loihi, therefore, it is straightforward to deploy a model built in Nengo on the neuromorphic platforms.